hyper-prog/glowdash/README.md

 - If you don't want to use the cloud or even you disabled cloud access on your devices, but you want to keep the functionality.
 - If you want to create unique actions that perform complex tasks on multiple devices at the same time.
 - If you want any local wifi device to be able to control your Shelly devices without a Shelly app or Shelly account.
-- If you would like to use DHT22 and RaspberriPi based thermostat, with more sensors.
+- If you would like to use DHT22 and [Raspberry Pi](https://en.wikipedia.org/wiki/Raspberry_Pi) based thermostat, with more sensors.
 (SMTherm daemon required)
 - If you would like to monitor and log temperatures and humidity with DHT22 and RaspberriPi.
 (SMTherm daemon required)
 - If you want to create scheduled tasks which runs your custom actions or set the termostat.